The Hike Up Koko Head Crater

 The Paumalu Bunker Hiking Trail on Oahu’s North Shore

-Most mainlanders with even limited knowledge of the surf scene on Hawaii’s North Shore have heard of the Banzai Pipeline on Sunset Beach.
-The Banzai Pipeline is a famous surf reef break off Ehukai Beach Park in Pupukea.
+For the most part, only locals with intimate knowledge of the North Shore are familiar with the Paumalu Bunker that overlooks the Banzai pipeline on Sunset Beach.
+However, most mainlanders can easily describe the legendary conditions out on the Banzai Pipeline of Sunset Beach.
+The Banzai Pipeline is a famous surf reef break off of Ehukai Beach Park in Pupukea.
 The pipeline hosts some off the most gnarly surfing competitions in all of North America.
 With waves reaching as high as 20 feet in the winter months, it is no wonder that surfers and non-surfers alike flock to this sandy shore to see surfing professionals risk life and limb for the glory of the sport.

 Since I am by no means a serious surfer, and I did not wish to go to my watery grave on any Pacific Island, I chose to participate in a much-lesser known excursion in the area involving dry land – the Paumalu Bunker Hiking Trail.